-- Transferring money between the UK and Italy
+- Transferring money from the UK to Italy

-- Transferring money between the UK and Portugal
+- Transferring money from the UK to Portugal

-- Transferring money between the UK and Germany
+- Transferring money from the UK to Germany

-- Transferring money between the UK and Ireland
+- Transferring money from the UK to Ireland

-- Transferring money between the UK and Austria
+- Transferring money from the UK to Austria

-- Transferring money between the UK and Netherlands
+- Transferring money from the UK to Netherlands

-- Transferring money between the UK and Greece
+- Transferring money from the UK to Greece

-- Transferring money between the UK and Cyprus
+- Transferring money from the UK to Cyprus

-- Transferring money between the UK and Malta
+- Transferring money from the UK to Malta

-- Transferring money between the UK and Luxembourg
+- Transferring money from the UK to Luxembourg

-- Transferring money between the UK and Belgium
+- Transferring money from the UK to Belgium

-- Transferring money between the UK and Estonia
+- Transferring money from the UK to Estonia

-- Transferring money between the UK and Lithuania
+- Transferring money from the UK to Lithuania

-- Transferring money between the UK and Slovenia
+- Transferring money from the UK to Slovenia

-- Transferring money between the UK and Finland
+- Transferring money from the UK to Finland

-See our dedicated guides if you’re looking to send money to France, send money to Sweden-Norway-Denmark, send money to Switzerland or transfer money to Spain.
-View our best Euro accounts if you want to have a bank-like account to receive Euro payments to and from.
+See our dedicated guides if you’re looking to send money to France, send money to Scandinavia, send money to Switzerland or transfer money to Spain.
+View our best euro accounts if you want to open a bank-like account to receive euro payments.

-So whether you’re an individual transferring money to Europe for friends and family, or perhaps to a bank account in your own name, or you’re a business with suppliers to pay in Europe, this guide will explain how to do it fast and how to save money in the process.
+So whether you’re an individual transferring money to Europe, or you’re a business with suppliers to pay in Europe, this guide will explain how to do it fast and how to save money in the process.

 ⭐ What is the Best Way to Send Money to Europe? ⭐